EncyclopediaRed/btcamp-87826/content/blog_02.md

           There are 3 primary concepts involved in a data trust (Ada Lovelace Institute and AI Council 2021):

-          1. There is a clear intention to establish a trust duck duck duck

-          2. The subject matter or property of the Trust is defined

-          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)
+          1.There is a clear intention to establish a trust 2.The subject matter or property of the Trust is defined 3.The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)